akasha/akasha/README.md

   [J2CL](https://github.com/google/j2cl) based projects.
 * [React4j](https://github.com/react4j/react4j) element factories.

+WebIDL published as part of the official specifications are not always perfect representations of the interfaces as implemented by the web browsers.
+Nor is there a central place that contains the complete WebIDL that a browser is expected to implement.
+WebTack defines a pipeline for processing WebIDL schemas.
+The pipeline defines a series of stages.
+Each stage will either transform a schema, combine multiple schemas or perform an action for the schema.
+This capability allows WebIDL or process the WebIDL schemas fetched from the specifications and combine them into a consistent document.

 # Contributing

 The project was released as open source so others could benefit from the project.
 We are thankful for any